jvolpe/EECS233/README.md

 frequencies were then written to an output file.

-Project 4 consists of sorting algorithms, specifically heapsort, quicksort, and a bottom up/non-recurisve mergesort.
+Project 4 consists of sorting algorithms, specifically heapsort, quicksort, and mergesort.